 Sadly, every killing of a Black man by the police reminds me that things haven’t changed all that much.

-* “All unhappy families are like one another; each unhappy family is unhappy in its own way.”
+* “All happy families are like one another; each unhappy family is unhappy in its own way.”